blessingekwere/Superstore-Sales-Analysis/README.md

 * Consumer Segment Sales: The Consumer segment generated the highest sales, totaling $1,161,401.35, followed by Corporate at $706,146.37 and Home Office at $429,653.15.
 Consumer accounted for 50.56% of total sales.

-* Shipping Mode Comparison: Standard Class shipping mode recorded the highest sales at $1,358,215.74, surpassing Same Day by a significant margin of 958.10% (Same Day had sales of $128,363.13).
+* Shipping Mode Comparison: Standard Class shipping mode recorded the highest sales at $1,358,215.74, surpassing Same Day which had sales of $128,363.13.
 The top shipping modes were Standard Class, Second Class, First Class, and Same Day, with Standard Class contributing to 59.12% of total sales.

 * Regional Sales Analysis: The West region achieved the highest sales, totaling $725,457.82, followed by the East region with $678,781.24.
 The Central region recorded sales of $501,239.89, while the South region reported sales of $391,721.91.

 #### Profit Analysis
-* Category Profit Comparison: Technology also led in terms of profit, generating $145,454.95, which was 688.32% higher than Furniture's profit of $18,451.27.
+* Category Profit Comparison: Technology also led in terms of profit, generating $145,454.95, which was higher than Furniture's profit of $18,451.27.
 The top categories by profit were Technology at $145,454.95, Office Supplies at $122,490.80, and Furniture at $18,451.27.
 Technology contributed 50.79% of the total profit.

-* Top Subcategories by Profit: Copiers stood out with the highest profit at $55,617.88, surpassing Binders by 84.03% (Binders had a profit of $30,221.48).
+* Top Subcategories by Profit: Copiers stood out with the highest profit at $55,617.88, surpassing Binders which had a profit of $30,221.48.
 Copiers represented 26.95% of the total profit, with profits ranging from $30,221.48 to $55,617.88 across all 5 subcategories.

 * Profit by Consumer Segment: The Consumer segment generated the highest profit, totaling $134,119.21, followed by Corporate at $91,979.13 and Home Office at $60,298.68.
 Consumer contributed to 46.83% of the total profit.

-* Shipping Mode Profit Comparison: Standard Class shipping mode recorded the highest profit at $164,088.79, surpassing Same Day by 932.54% (Same Day had a profit of $15,891.76).
+* Shipping Mode Profit Comparison: Standard Class shipping mode recorded the highest profit at $164,088.79, surpassing Same Day which had a profit of $15,891.76.
 The top shipping modes by profit were Standard Class, Second Class, First Class, and Same Day, with Standard Class contributing to 57.29% of total profit.

 * Top Profitable States: The top 3 states by profit were California with $76,381.39, New York with $74,038.55, and Washington with $33,402.65.